Study Abroad Financial Aid Procedure

 Students participating on an exchange program are responsible for any and all charges accrued at both the home as well as host institution.

-What to bring to your Financial Aid meeting if you are receiving financial funding:
+What to bring to your Financial Aid meeting:

 - Completed and filed FAFSA from prior tax year